mishave/pylepton/readme.md

     $ sudo apt-get install python-opencv python-numpy

 ## to install:
-Clone repo
+Clone repo -
     $ git clone git@github.com:mishave/pylepton.git

-increase the size of the SPI buffer
+Increase the size of the SPI buffer -
     $ sudo nano /boot/cmdline.txt

-    and add the following to the end of the text:
+Add the following to the end of cmdline.txt -
-    `spidev.bufsiz= 65535`
-reboot
+    `spidev.bufsiz=65535`

+reboot-
     $ sudo reboot

-This can be checked by running the following command: cat /sys/module/spidev/parameters/bufsiz
+After reboot, confirm buffer size has been increased -
+    $ cat /sys/module/spidev/parameters/bufsiz

 You can run the examples in the working directory, but a distutils setup is included to install into site-packages for distribution: